abhisheksharma1395/NewsArticleSearchEngine/README.md

 articles that match with the input query.
 We have implemented this in a search() method.

 ### Instruction on how to build the Lucene index
-To run Lucene run below command in LuceneSearch.jar folder

-### Instruction to create jar for Lucene index
+#### Instruction to create jar for Lucene index

 ```bash
 mvn clean package
 ```

+It will create jar in target folder

+#### To run Lucene run below command in target folder

 ```bash
 java -jar LuceneSearch.jar <data path> <path to create index> <path to store result> <query>